zengarv/Twitter-For-Cats/README.md

 ### (11) Revolutionary Aspect Ratio
 We have revolutionized the market of digital screens by using a brand-new, never seen before aspect ratio <ratio to be inserted here> (What can I say, it's a very revolutionary app.
 It's also our vision: Revolution.)

+Note: All of the functionality has been implemented with just the base libraries.
+No sketchy libraries were imported (The author demands for extra credit because of this)

 ## Requirements:
+- Computer (must be functional)
 - Python or something  (3.10+ ig if it doesn't run on older ones)
 - Pygame maybe
 - Pandas (Note: Panda must not be allergic to cat)